Huulamnguyen/can-cook/readme.md

 - **POST** `/orders/{{id}}/cancel` cancel order.

 ### Issue with Ecart API
-- 1,000 API Requests License
+- For free version 1,000 API Requests License

 ### Sensitive Information
 - passwords will be hashed with bcrypt